oz-code/OzCodeDemo/OzCodeDemo/01.Reveal/README.md

 ![RevealCustomerName](Resources/WatchWindow2.png)

-Notice how the watch window and the HUD updated accordingly:
+Notice how the DataTip window and the HUD updated accordingly:

 ![RevealCustomerName](Resources/RevealFullName.png)

-Use the stacktrace window to go back to the caller of the method, and the watch window to see how many customers are from *Paris* (including Jose Duke).
+Use the [Call Stack Window](https://msdn.microsoft.com/en-us/library/a3694ts5.aspx) to go back to the caller of the method, and use the DataTip again to see how many customers are from *Paris* (including Jose Duke).
 Since they're all instances of _Customer_, the _FullName_ which we've previously stared is shown automatically.

 ![Customers from Paris](Resources/customersFromParis.png)

-Let's add some more information to each customer: From the watch window expand one of the customers, then expand the _Address_ propery and star the _Country_, _State_ and _City_ properties.
+Let's add some more information on each customer: From the DataTip window - expand one of the customers, then expand the _Address_ propery and star the _Country_, _State_ and _City_ properties.
-Lastly toggle the Star next to _Address_ as well - in order to show _Address_ information as part of _Customer_ (Recusrive Debug Info).
+Lastly toggle the Star next to _Address_ as well - in order to show _Address_ information as part of _Customer_ (making it much easier to see the nested information!).

 ![Add address info](Resources/cutomersWithAddresses.png)

-Minimize the customer and look at the customer list: Now we can see all of the selected customers and their addresses.
+Collapse the current customer and look at the customer list: Now we can see all of the selected customers and their addresses.

-Finding the bug and the effected customers should be simple.
+Finding the bug and the affected customers should be simple.

 ![Customers with addresses](Resources/RevealCustomersAndAddresses.png)